LeeCampbell/IntroToRx/content/B_Disposables.md

     </dd>
     <dt>ScheduledDisposable</dt>
     <dd>
         In a similar fashion to <em>ContextDisposable</em>, the <em>ScheduledDisposable</em> type allows you to specify a scheduler, onto which the underlying resource will be disposed.
 You need to pass both the instance of <em>IScheduler</em> and instance of <em>IDisposable</em> to the constructor.
-When the <em>ScheduledDisposable</em> instance is disposed of, the disposal of the underlying resource will be scheduled onto the provided scheduler.
+When the <em>ScheduledDisposable</em> instance is disposed of, the disposal of the underlying resource will be executed through the provided scheduler.
     </dd>
     <dt>SerialDisposable</dt>
     <dd>